Peak of eternal light

 A peak of eternal light (PEL) is a hypothetical point on the surface of an astronomical body that is always in sunlight.
 Such a peak must have high latitude, high elevation, and be on a body with very small axial tilt.
 The existence of such peaks was first postulated by Beer and Mädler in 1837.
 The pair said about the lunar polar mountains: "...many of these peaks have (with the exception of eclipses caused by the Earth) eternal sunshine".
 These polar peaks were later mentioned by Camille Flammarion in 1879, who speculated that there may exist pics de lumière éternelle at the poles of the Moon.
 PELs would be advantageous for space exploration and colonization due to the ability of an electrical device located there to receive solar power regardless of the time of day or day of the year, and the relatively stable temperature range.

-Detailed lunar topography collected by the Lunar Reconnaissance Orbiter (LRO) suggests that no points on the Moon receive perpetual light during both the winter and summer, but points on crater rims exist which have very extended periods of sunlight.
+Detailed lunar topography collected by the Lunar Reconnaissance Orbiter (LRO) suggests that no points on the Moon receive perpetual light during both the winter and summer.
+However, there are points on crater rims which have very extended periods of sunlight.Gläser, P., Oberst, J., Neumann, G. A., Mazarico, E., Speyerer, E. J., Robinson, M. S. (2017).
+"Illumination conditions at the lunar poles: Implications for future exploration", Planetary and Space Science, vol. 162, p.
+170–178.

 On the Moon

-Orbital imagery
+Orbital survey

 The ESA SMART-1, NASA Clementine and JAXA SELENE spacecraft made maps of the lunar poles that have been used to identify sites receiving eternal light.
 The orbiting craft monitored the lighting at the poles and looked for seasonal variations, as well as mapping the relief so that peaks of eternal light could be identified topographically.

 The Lunar Reconnaissance Orbiter then took a data set including 24,000 wide-area camera and 31,500 narrow-angle camera images within 2° of the poles.
 These were used to construct high-resolution maps that reveal illuminated terrain under varying lighting conditions.